 How has SmartCare™ helped others?

-In 2019 we helped 345 clients set up SmartCare™ Personal Care Routines in their homes.
+In 2020 we helped many clients set up SmartCare™ Personal Care Routines in their homes.

 Here are some case studies to show how SmartCare™ has improved the lives of our clients…